A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip

-In addition, the definition of an $\numparties$-normal protocols stipulates that for any transcript of $\Pi$ there are at most $\numparties$ unfulfilled parties.
-Since each non-unfulfilled party contributes at least $\nfrac{1}{\lambda\numparties}$ to the sum of variances, which is small by \cref{lem:smallvar}, we deduce that
+In addition, the definition of $\numparties$-normal protocols stipulates that for any transcript of $\Pi$, there are at most $\numparties$ unfulfilled parties.
+Since each fulfilled (not unfulfilled) party contributes at least $\nfrac{1}{\lambda\numparties}$ to the sum of variances, which is small by \cref{clm:smallvar}, we deduce that

 Combining the above two observations yields the following bound on the number of corrupted small-jump parties: